Speaker Calibration

 Analyze And Update

 Analyze the recorded response to calculate attenuation factors for the frequencies used in playlists.
-Store the resulting mapping in ~/ethoconfig/ethoconfig.yml under ATTENUATION.
+You would use the microphone calibration data to convert analog input voltage to sound intensity units.
+Store the resulting mapping in %USERPROFILE%\ethoconfig\ethoconfig.yml under ATTENUATION.

 Example: